Faedo fabulous again, Florida beats TCU to go to CWS finals - News 12 Now

 The Gators had struggled on offense since they arrived in Omaha, but with Faedo holding down the Frogs they were able to muster enough against Jared Janczak (9-2).

-Faedo reached for his right calf in apparent pain after delivering a pitch to Josh Watson in the seventh, and he grabbed the calf again when he struck Watson out to end the inning.
-The Detroit Tigers’ first-round draft pick came out for the eighth and got a groundout, but he left after Austen Wade singled.
+Faedo reached for his cramping right calf after delivering a pitch to Josh Watson in the seventh, and he grabbed the calf again when he struck Watson out to end the inning.
+He came out for the eighth and got a groundout, but he left after Austen Wade singled.

 Zach Humphreys greeted Byrne with a base hit, but the star closer struck out Evan Skoug and got Cam Warner to fly out to end the threat.